Discover Sri Lanka’s Hidden Locations

 - Wander through Mannar Fort – initially built by the Portuguese in 1560 which subsequently fell to the Dutch and finally to the British.

-- Relax by Keeri Beach
+- Relax by Keeri Beach with a refreshing thambili.

 The Knuckles Mountain Range is a UNESCO World Heritage Site found in the Central Province and is Sri Lanka’s most pristine area of montane forests.
 The mountain range got its name from a British surveyor as the range resembles a clenched knuckle, but the Sinhala name for it is Dumbara Kanduvetiya which translates to Mist-Laden Mountain Range.
 Knuckles is the perfect place to visit if you and your friends enjoy long walks, hikes and camping.